Al Jolson: Relations with African Americans

 Jolson read in the newspaper that songwriters Eubie Blake and Noble Sissle, neither of whom he had ever heard of, were refused service at a Connecticut restaurant because of their race.
 He tracked them down and took them out to dinner, "insisting he'd punch anyone in the nose who tried to kick us out!"
 According to biographer Al Rose, Jolson and Blake became friends and went to boxing matches together.

 Film historian Charles Musser notes, "African Americans' embrace of Jolson was not a spontaneous reaction to his appearance in talking pictures.
 In an era when African Americans did not have to go looking for enemies, Jolson was perceived a friend."
+In spite of this claim, Jewish Studies historian Michael Alexander acknowledged that no major African American newspaper had mentioned The Jazz Singer.

 Jeni LeGon, a Black female tap dancer, recalls her life as a film dancer: "But of course, in those times it was a 'black-and-white world.'
 You didn't associate too much socially with any of the stars.
 You saw them at the studio, you know, nice—but they didn't invite.
 The only ones that ever invited us home for a visit was Al Jolson and Ruby Keeler."

 British performer Brian Conley, former star of the 1995 British play Jolson, stated during an interview, "I found out Jolson was actually a hero to the black people of America.
 At his funeral, black actors lined the way, they really appreciated what he'd done for them."

 Noble Sissle, who was by then president of the Negro Actors Guild, represented that organization at his funeral.

 Jolson's physical expressiveness also affected the music styles of some Black performers.
 Music historian Bob Gulla writes that "the most critical influence in Jackie Wilson's young life was Al Jolson."
 He points out that Wilson's ideas of what a stage performer could do to keep their act an "exciting" and "thrilling performance" was shaped by Jolson's acts, "full of wild writhing and excessive theatrics".
 Wilson felt that Jolson "should be considered the stylistic [forefather] of rock and roll."

 According to the St. James Encyclopedia of Popular Culture: "Almost single-handedly, Jolson helped to introduce African-American musical innovations like jazz, ragtime, and the blues to white audiences ... [and] paved the way for African-American performers like Louis Armstrong, Duke Ellington, Fats Waller, and Ethel Waters ... to bridge the cultural gap between black and white America."

 Amiri Baraka wrote, "the entrance of the white man into jazz ... did at least bring him much closer to the Negro."
 He points out that "the acceptance of jazz by whites marks a crucial moment when an aspect of black culture had become an essential part of American culture."

+However, highly influential African American newspaper The Pittsburgh Courier would become more critical of Jolson by 1938, with Noble Sissle also openly describing his "Mammy" routine and use of blackface as being humiliating towards African Americans.